You can change the network type of an Application Load Balancer (ALB) instance as needed.

 • You must assign Anycast EIPs to all zones in the list.

-• When you select Purchase Anycast EIP, take note of the following items:
+• If you select Purchase Anycast EIP, take note of the following items:

-• When you switch an ALB instance from Internet-facing to internal-facing, or you release the ALB instance, the associated Anycast EIP is automatically disassociated and released.
+• When you change an ALB instance from Internet-facing to internal-facing or release the ALB instance, the associated Anycast EIPs are automatically disassociated and released.

 • You can view the parameters of an Anycast EIP in the Anycast EIP console.